 In case of having a water heater at your home, you should consider its comfortability and functionality.
-If your water heater ceases functioning, this could be the beginning of your worries.
+If your water heater stops working, this could be the beginning of your worries.
 Unusable dishwashers and cold showers could ruin your day.
 Most of us wonder, how does a hot water heater work?
 Let’s find out.

-It is very important that before you purchase the heater, you could at least know some of the basics that will save you a lot of problems and stress.
-Down below we have provided you with a guide list to assist you.
+It is imperative that before you purchase the hot water heater, you could at least know some of the basics that will save you a lot of problems and stress.
+Down below, we have provided you with a guide list to assist you.

 Related: Furnace vs Water Heater

-You should be aware that the water heaters are machines that convert energy to heat thus creating and supplying hot water throughout your place.
-How does a hot water heater work?
+You should be aware that water heaters are machines that convert energy to heat, thus creating and supplying hot water throughout your place.
+How does a water heater work?
 Before we answer the question, there are some different types of systems concerning water heaters.
-Most of the residential units can although be divided into two categories:
+We can divide most residential units into two categories:

 Tank-type Water Heaters

-This is the most common and used water heater by most people.
-It is simply a tank that is used to hold and store hot water.
-This type of water heater is mostly found in older homes as opposed to new modern age homes.
+Tank-type water heaters are the most common and used water heater by most people.
+It is a tank that holds and stores hot water.
+Primarily, you find these types of water heaters in older homes instead of new modern age homes.

 This type of water heater is losing its popularity slowly simply because it is very inefficient today.
 The tank-type water heaters hold the heated water till the time of need at your place.